 lieu of these sections with corresponding numbers in the code, or, where there is no

 corresponding section in the code, the following sections shall be enacted as additions to the

 R101.1 Title: These provisions shall be known as the Residential Code for One

-Dwellings of The City of Columbia, and shall be cited as such and will be referred to herein as
+- and Two-Family Dwellings of the City of Columbia, and shall be cited as such and will be referred

-R103.2 General: The building official is hereby authorized and directed to
+The building official is hereby authorized and directed to administer and

 R105.2, No. 2: Fences not over twelve (12) feet high.